isanthosh2004/Real_estate_price_predictor/README.md

 ## Acknowledgments

-Special thanks to the Kaggle community for providing the dataset and all contributors to this project.
+Special thanks to the Kaggle community for providing the dataset.

 Happy coding! 🌐🏡📈